-7. Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.
+7. Describe how the school will support efforts to reduce the overuse of discipline Discipline will be addressed through proactive measures such as check-in/check out as needed, the RCA House System and PBIS. practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.